biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/your-first-smart-contract.md

 ## Instantiate the Contract

-Now that we have the code on Biyaliquid, it is time to instantiate the contract to interact with it.
+Now that we have the code on Biyachain, it is time to instantiate the contract to interact with it.

 {% hint style="info" %}
 Reminder On CosmWasm, the upload of a contract's code and the instantiation of a contract are regarded as separate events